pk-nb/sync-folders/README.md

 # `sync-folders`

 This module provides both a CLI and API to one-way sync multiple directories to a single destination folder.
-Files missing in the designation directories will be removed on initial sync, so **be careful** where you target the output.
-Folders are not merged and must be unique.
+Folders are copied by the source name (not merged) and must be unique.
+Files missing in the destination directories (anything within matching source folder names) will be removed on initial sync, so **be careful** where you target the output.
 By default, this package uses a "hardlink" strategy where directories are replicated and files are directly linked (pointing to the same inodes).

 ## Basic usage: